Z-ajamy/alx-low_level_programming/0x01-variables_if_else_while/README.md

-last digit of the number
+prints the alphabet in lowercase